melissab1238/Express-React-App/README.md

 - This repository has the code to support a tutorial that I created on Medium called Create a React FrontEnd, a Node/Express BackEnd and connect them together.
 - This repository can also be used as a starting point (boilerplate), if you whant to create your own React/Express app.
 .

+ADD .env file with
+DEVELOPMENT="true"
+to test locally

 ## Where can I check the tutorial?
 You are very welcome to check the tutorial on Medium.
 Just follow the link below.